A Full-Density Approach to Simulating Random Iteration Equations with Applications: Introduction

+{This work has two primary objectives: a) Introducing the \textit{RIE modeling framework}: Demonstrating that working with RIEs as the central argument is a unifying flexible modeling framework to connect random/stochastic dynamics of very different application fields. b) Presenting the \textit{RIE computational strategy}: Proposing an approximate Monte Carlo integration method for propagation of the full state-space probability densities under random iteration maps using a smoothed transition kernel.
+Specifically, this method focuses on the transient phase of the stochastic simulation (possibly including nonsmooth nonlinearities and stochasticities in the transfer function) by computing a regularized transfer.}

-In order to understand the broader relevance of having such a computational framework, this stochastic extension is presented for three major application areas of iteration equations in applied mathematics: simulation of dynamical systems (including \textit{random} and \textit{stochastic differential equations}), optimization (extending \textit{gradient descent} optimization to a \textit{full-density gradient descent} method) and chaotic maps (presenting the strange attractors of the \textit{Ikeda map} and the \textit{Lozi map}).
-In no way this is the full potential of this framework, instead it just shows its relevance for undeniably important areas in applied mathematics utilizing expressive example simulations.
+{With respect to a), in order to highlight the broader relevance of the modeling framework, three major application areas of iteration equations in applied mathematics are presented}: simulation of dynamical systems (including \textit{random} and \textit{stochastic differential equations}), optimization (extending \textit{gradient descent} optimization to a \textit{full-density gradient descent} method) and chaotic maps (presenting the strange attractors of the \textit{Ikeda map} and the \textit{Lozi map}).
+This is not the full {modeling} potential of this framework, instead it shows its relevance for important areas in applied mathematics utilizing expressive example simulations.

-Standard approaches to simulate dynamics depending on uncertainties or diffusion processes are performing statistical pathwise Monte Carlo simulation, i.e. from all probability densities a single sample is drawn and the corresponding deterministic iteration is performed.
-This pathwise approach is performed in repetition and all results are collected statistically in a histogram map in order to see the final density of paths \cite{Rubinstein2017,Kloeden1992}.
-This is not an evolution or propagation of probability densities, but a purely statistical approach.
-Based on a recent publication by Hoegele \cite{Hoegele 2026} which focused on a method to compute the probabilistic solution space of \textit{random equations}, the propagation of the probability densities can be performed directly by computing the full state density from iteration to iteration considering the complete stochastic environment.
+{Giving context to b),} based on a recent publication which focused on a method to compute the probabilistic solution space of \textit{{static} random equations} \cite{Hoegele 2026}, the propagation of the probability densities can be performed directly by computing the full state density from iteration to iteration considering the complete stochastic environment {of the transfer function}. {The computational approach utilizes a likelihood / posterior reformulation}.
 Although in the numerical framework we utilize Monte Carlo integration techniques, this should not be misinterpreted with the statistical collection of pathwise Monte Carlo simulations.